spatie/php-operators.com/resources/content/string-03-interpolation.md

 related: ["concatenation"]
 ---

-Echo a variable as a substring of a string.
+Return a variable as a substring of a string.
 Curly braces are optional.
-Not support in single-quote strings.
+Not supported in single-quoted strings.

 ```php
 $name = 'Nimrod';